Rinnegatamante/lpp-3ds/README.md

 * Sean Barrett for stb_truetype
 * Jean-loup Gailly and Mark Adler for zlib
 * Everyone involved in Brahma developing
+* Misledz for the Lua Player Plus 3DS logo
 * Special thanks to Aurelio and ihaveamac for testing interpreter features